 ICON is committed to delivering excellence in care to our communities.
 To improve our overall sustainability, this commitment means tracking and improving our environmental performance across all business activities.
-We achieve this by pursuing sustainability strategies that recognise the impact of our operations as a CRO on the environment, addressing greenhouse gas (GHG) emissions, energy use, waste generation and procurement-related activities.
-Our employees, directors, officers, contractors, and temporary workers are expected to support our sustainability objectives.
+We achieve this by pursuing sustainability strategies that recognise the impact of our operations as a CRO on the environment, addressing greenhouse gas ("GHG") emissions, energy use, waste generation and procurement-related activities.
+Our employees, directors, officers, contractors, temporary workers, and suppliers are expected to support our sustainability objectives.
+Similarly, ICON endeavours to support our customers sustainability objectives.

-Our Global Environmental Management Policy and Environmental Management Plan is part of our ICON Cares program for managing environmental sustainability initiatives.
-The implementation of the plan is led by our facilities team, reporting to our Chief Administrative Officer and General Counsel (CAO).
+Our Global Environmental Management Policy and Environmental Management Plan are part of our ICON Cares program for managing environmental sustainability initiatives.
+The implementation of the policy and plan is led by our facilities team, reporting to our CAO.
 The CAO is responsible for reporting on the ICON Cares program and environmental initiatives and progress to the ICON executive leadership team and Nominating, Sustainability and Governance Committee and the Board.